Heron-Repositories/Heron/Heron/docs/source/documentation/installation.rst

 .. note::
     On all systems, Heron on startup will check that you have a known_hosts file in your computer saved as USER_FOLDER/.ssh/known_hosts.
-    If no such file is found Heron will ask if you want to create an empty known_hosts file in the above folder or specify where an existing a file is.
+If no such file is found Heron will ask if you want to create an empty known_hosts file in the above folder or specify where an existing file is.
 Heron needs this file to exist (even empty and even when there is no ssh installed in your computer) to operate.
 So if you have not installed ssh on your machine and you are not planning to use Heron over multiple machines then allow Heron to generate an empty known_hosts file.

-Node requirements
-^^^^^^^^^^^^^^^^^

-The above requirements are for Heron and the Nodes that come bundled together in the Heron repository.
-The `heron-repos <https://github.com/Heron-Repositories>`_ holds more Nodes, and in the future there will be many more of them.
-Each Node has its own imports and the environment that runs the worker script of some Nodes needs to have all the required packages both for the basic Heron functionality and for the Nodes it is running.
+    You can change the location and name of the known_hosts file by changing the variable KNOWN_HOSTS_FILE in Heron's settings

 Environments
 ^^^^^^^^^^^^^